rocket-libs/blocstar/README.md

 ### Usage
 #### 1. **Blocstar Context**
 As mentioned above Blocstar applications are modular and we employ a dedicated source of truth for each module.
 This source of truth will contain all variables and constants that should be accessible by more than one class in the module.
-    The context is nothing more than a plain old flutter class that extends the ```BlocContextBase``` base class provided by Blocstar.
+    The context is nothing more than a plain old flutter class that extends the ```BlocstarContextBase``` base class provided by Blocstar.
-    The ```BlocContextBase``` base class is a fairly light class that provides the following behaviour:
+    The ```BlocstarContextBase``` base class is a fairly light class that provides the following behaviour:

 **1.** Tracking whether or not the module is busy performing an async action and allowing you to bake behaviour for both the busy and idle states (e.g automatically showing a progress indicator when busy, and your main UI when idle)